polyfem/polyfem.github.io/docs/tutorials/ipc_quick_start_guide/ipc_quick_start_guide.md

 {% include "input/heavy-top.json" %}
 ```

 We replace our single `"materials"` object with a list of objects with `"id"` keys.
 These IDs correspond to the `"volume_selection"` from earlier.
 In general, `"volume_selection"` allows us to select a subset of the mesh's elements and assign a volume ID to them.
 In this case, we assign a uniform ID to all elements in the cube mesh.
-With the first cube getting an ID of 1 and the second getting an ID of 2.
+Where the first cube gets an ID of 1 and the second gets an ID of 2.
 We then use these volume IDs to assign different materials to each cube.
 The first cube gets a material that is 3× heavier and 1000× stiffer.
 While the second cube gets the original material.

 <video loop muted controls>
 <source src="../videos/heavy-top.mp4" type="video/mp4">